 This risk is dangerous because: Improper diagnosis can worsen and lengthen the duration of vision problems.

--Electronic health records – we can email you a recap of your visit
+- Electronic health records – we can email you a recap of your visit and treatment plan.

 Photo Source: Adobe Stock